About The Pitch

 We cracked it open.

-Josh and his wife Lisa had already lived the founder life.
-They built a company called iHeart Repair, ran it for four years, and sold it.
+Before the fund, before Gimlet and Spotify, before 74 startups raised $26.3M, Josh and Lisa Muccio were founders themselves.
+They started an electronics repair company called iHeart Repair in 2010, ran it for four years, and sold it.
 They knew what it felt like to walk into a room full of investors and fight for your company.
-They also knew that millions of people would never get into that room.
-So they decided to open the door.

 Like Shark Tank except ten times more realistic.”